Looney Tunes: 1933–1936: Leon Schlesinger Productions

 When Harman and Ising left Warner Bros. in 1933 over a budget dispute with Schlesinger, they took with them all the rights of the characters they had created.
-A new character called Buddy became the only star of the Looney Tunes series for a couple of years, but quickly became unpopular.
+A new character called Buddy became the only star of the Looney Tunes series for a couple of years but quickly became unpopular.
+Buddy was usually accompanied in his films by his flapper girlfriend, Cookie, and his dog, Towser.
+The character would go on to star in 23 short films from 1933 to 1935.
+Buddy is widely considered to be the worst character in the Looney Tunes franchise.
+In That's All, Folks!
+The Art of Warner Bros.
+Animation, Steve Schneider describes Buddy as "a creature of limitless blandness," and calls Buddy's Day Out "a nondescript adventure spree."
+Schneider says that "probably the best of the run is his farewell film, Buddy the Gee Man", but "about the most that can be said for Buddy is that he is distinctly forgettable."

-New directors including Tex Avery, Friz Freleng and Bob Clampett were brought in or promoted to work with animators in the Schlesinger studio, with Avery's unit housed in a bungalow which the animators dubbed "Termite Terrace."
+New directors including Tex Avery, Friz Freleng and Bob Clampett were brought in or promoted to work with animators in the Schlesinger studio, with Avery's unit housed in a bungalow which the animators dubbed "Termite Terrace".
 In 1935, Porky Pig, the first major Looney Tunes star, made his debut in the Merrie Melodies cartoon I Haven't Got a Hat, directed by Friz Freleng, featuring an ensemble of characters headed by Beans the Cat.
 However, after Avery's Looney Tune debut Gold Diggers of '49 it was Porky who emerged as the star instead of Beans.
 The ensemble characters of I Haven't Got a Hat, such as Oliver Owl and the twin dogs Ham and Ex, were quickly dropped.
-Beans would be phased out as well by mid-1936, leaving Porky as the only star of the Schlesinger studio.
+Beans and his girlfriend would be phased out as well by mid-1936, leaving Porky as the only star of the Schlesinger studio.